+Below follows the proposals per document divided into the WT objective description part and the Key Issue description part.

+WT#8 Objective parts

+S2-2506499 (Qualcomm)

-WT#8 Objective partsA.X Work Task 8
+A.X Work Task 8

 Editor's note: Description of Work Task X. Sub-clauses can be used if needed.

 WT#8: Study whether and how to support cellular IoT enablers in 6G, based on RAN decision for 6G IoT.
+Analyze which existing cellular IoT features documented in TS 23.501 clause 5.31 should be applied to 6G cellular IoT and/or which should be enhanced.

 NOTE 9: The detailed scope for WT#8 will be coordinated and aligned with RAN.
 Ambient IoT is not in the scope of the study.